trilinos/trilinos.github.io/pages/packages/shylu/shylu.md

 ## Welcome to the ShyLU Home

-ShyLU stands for either “Scalable Hybrid LU” or “Sparse Hybrid LU”.
-It is also an Indian name.

-ShyLU is a package for solving sparse linear systems.
-It can be used either as a preconditioner, or as a solver.
-Currently, we recommend using it as an Ifpack preconditioner.
+ShyLU is a package for solving sparse linear systems using domain decomposition methods.
+ShyLU has two main focus areas - (1) distributed memory domain-decomposition solvers and (2) node-level solvers and kernels that support the distributed memory solvers.
+The approaches in ShyLU are algebraic and so can be used as a black-box solvers.

+The node level solvers include sparse LU factorization (basker), sparse Cholesky factorization (Tacho), multithreaded triangular solver (HTS) and a fast iterative ILU algorithm (FastILU).

+## Domain Decomposition Solvers

+The Domain Decomposition methods in ShyLU are a one-level hybrid direct/iterative approach based on Schur complements, two-level balancing domain decomposition method (bddc) and Overlapping Schwarz methods (FROSch).

-ShyLU uses a hybrid direct/iterative approach based on Schur complements.
-The goal is to provide robustness similar to sparse direct solvers, but memory usage more similar to preconditioned iterative solvers.
+The one-level hybrid direct/iterative approach based on Schur complements was developed to provide robustness similar to sparse direct solvers with less memory use.
+This has been particulary effective for circuit simulation problems.

-ShyLU was designed as a node-level solver.
-It can use both MPI and threads in several ways.
-ShyLU was designed (a) to solve difficult but medium-size problems, and (b) to be used as a subdomain solver or smoother for very large problems within an iterative scheme.
-It is a purely algebraic method so can be used as a black-box solver.
-ShyLU has been particularly successful in electrical circuit simulation (Xyce).

-ShyLU is highly configurable and supports a number of parameters to control how the Schur complement is approximated (dropping or probing) and how the inner-outer iteration works.
-These features are not yet documented.

-ShyLU is currently experimental code.
-It works, but it is pretty rough.
-The examples is a good starting point.
-Interfaces may change in the future.
+FROSch can be used for both one-level overlapping Schwarz and two-level Generalized Dryja Smith Widlund preconditioner.
+FROSch has been shown to be effectve in several applications including land-ice simulations.

+BDDC is an experimental code for the solver that implements the Balancing Domain Decomposition solver.

+## Node Level Direct Solvers

+Basker is a shared-memory parallel LU factorization based direct solver that uses the BTF ordering.

+Tacho is a shared-memory parallel Cholesky factorization based direct solver that uses Kokkos based tasking.

+HTS is a sparse triangular solver that uses OpenMP for triangular solves on the host.

+FastILU is an iterative ILU and traingular solve implementaion using Kokkos.